 On May 6, 2014, CEC and CEOC announced a financing plan designed to extend CEOC's near-term maturities and provide it with covenant relief and the stability to execute its business plan.
-Among other things, the plan included the following terms:
+Among other things, the financing plan included the following components:

-- Certain of the First Lien Lenders provided an additional \$1.75 billion to CEOC under the Prepetition Credit Agreement via the B-7 Term Loan; - CEC sold 5 percent (68.1 shares) of CEOC's outstanding common shares to institutional investors unaffiliated with CEC for \$6.15 million, indicating a \$123 million total equity valuation for CEOC; and - the Prepetition Credit Agreement was amended to: (a) relax certain financial covenants; (b) make CEC's guarantee of the Prepetition Credit Agreement obligations a guarantee of collection rather than of payment; and (c) limit that guarantee to debt held by consenting lenders under the Prepetition Credit Agreement and approximately \$2.9 billion of additional indebtedness.
+- Certain of the First Lien Lenders provided an additional \$1.75 billion to CEOC under the Prepetition Credit Agreement via the B-7 Term Loan; - CEC sold 5 percent (68.1 shares) of CEOC's outstanding common shares to institutional investors unaffiliated with CEC for \$6.15 million, indicating a \$123 million total equity valuation for CEOC; and - the Prepetition Credit Agreement was amended to: (a) relax certain financial covenants; (b) make CEC's guarantee of the Prepetition Credit Agreement obligations a guarantee of collection rather than of payment; and (c) cap the amount of debt that could be guaranteed to the amount outstanding under the Prepetition Credit Agreement plus approximately \$2.9 billion of additional indebtedness.